Botanicals: Roses, Madrones, Yews, Nettles, Lilies, and Irises.

 Dana is in charge of that little thanked and often sighed upon job of regulatory compliance, which is a job often overlooked, and little understood.
 She has no complaints about the complexities of the task before her and she performs a stellar job with a steadfast optimism rarely seen.

 To help put her job into perspective, Dana is in charge of all matters concerning the FDA, USDA Food Safety Division, Oregon Tilth organic certification, Earth Kosher inspections, Fair Trade auditing, Pest and Hygiene management and all the other documents and procedures necessary for any herbal products company doing business in the 21st century.
-The breadth of knowledge necessary and the degree of complexity that his job demands deserves the highest of praise and we all would like to thank Dana profusely!
+The breadth of knowledge necessary and the degree of complexity that this job demands deserves the highest of praise and we all would like to thank Dana profusely!

 Dana comes to Mountain Rose Herbs already having an intimate relationship with the mandates of the organic industry, as her small farm on the McKenzie River is certified organic by Oregon Tilth.
 When she is not enforcing the multitude of regulatory requirements at Mountain Rose Herbs, she may be found enjoying life at home in the idyllic surroundings of the McKenzie River.
 A portion of her 5 acre parcel is dedicated to the sustainable management woodland herbs such as ginseng, goldenseal, bloodroot and black cohosh.